caterinadebortoli/devops/README.md

 A repository is the most basic element of GitHub.
 It's a place where you can store your code, your files, and each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.

 ##### 2. Action
-GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
-You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
+GitHub Actions is a tool that helps automate tasks in your software development process, like building, testing, and deploying code.
+It works by setting up workflows that react to events in your GitHub repository, such as opening a pull request or creating an issue.

-GitHub Actions goes beyond just DevOps and lets you run workflows when other events happen in your repository.
-For example, you can run a workflow to automatically add the appropriate labels whenever someone creates a new issue in your repository.
+These workflows are made up of jobs that can run one after the other or at the same time.
+Each job runs in its own virtual environment or container and is made up of steps.
+Steps can be custom scripts or pre-made actions that simplify common tasks.

-You can configure a GitHub Actions workflow to be triggered when an event occurs in your repository, such as a pull request being opened or an issue being created.
-Your workflow contains one or more jobs which can run in sequential order or in parallel.
-Each job will run inside its own virtual machine runner, or inside a container, and has one or more steps that either run a script that you define or run an action, which is a reusable extension that can simplify your workflow.
+Beyond just CI/CD, GitHub Actions can respond to a wide range of repository events, making it easy to automate tasks like adding labels to new issues.

 ##### 3. Service Principal - Azure Deployment
 Service principals serve as the application’s identity in Azure DevOps, where we track what permissions it has in each organization, project, team, etc.